-In my career, I have worked on over 27 successful aircraft, including the FMX-4 Facetmobile, Rihn DR-107 & DR-109 aerobatic airplanes, and the Kolb Xtra.
+In my career, I have worked on over 27 successful, flying aircraft including the FMX-4 Facetmobile, Rihn DR-107 & DR-109 aerobatic airplanes, and the Kolb Xtra.

-Today I work on all aspects of aircraft development, from initial concept definition through detail design, testing and refinement.
+Today I continue to work on all aspects of aircraft development, from initial concept-definition through detail design, testing, and refinement.

 I do consulting to solve aerodynamics issues, and on improving performance for existing airplanes.
 I have experience as an aviation & aerodynamics-related expert witness, and I serve as a technical advisor to a startup called ThereCraft.